datarootsio/ml-skeleton-py/HOWTO.md

 ## Docker

 Currently you can find the following docker files:
-1. `jupyter.Dockerfile` builds an image for running notebooks.
+1. `jupyter.dockerfile` builds an image for running notebooks.
-2. `test.Dockerfile` builds an image to run all tests in (`make test-package`).
+2. `test.dockerfile` builds an image to run all tests in (`make test-package`).

 Finally, you can start all services using `docker-compose`:
 for example `docker-compose up jupyter` or `docker-compose up test`.